The Coleman Law Firm, PLLC

 Florida Asset Protection and Estate Planning Blawg

-The Coleman Law Firm, PLLC, with offices in Jacksonville, Florida and Palm Coast, Florida offerrs estate planning lawyers, elder law attorneys, and a probate law firm with a practice restricted to the areas of estate planning, wills and trusts, elder law and Medicaid planning, special needs trusts, Florida estate taxes, business succession planning, small business law, wealth preservation and asset protection planning, charitable planning, Florida probate law and trust administration, as well as guardianship for incapacitated adults and guardianship for the property of a minor child.
-We are participating attorneys in the AARP Legal Services Network estate planning, elder law, probate and guardianship.
+The Coleman Law Firm, PLLC, with offices in Jacksonville, Florida and Palm Coast, Florida offers estate planning lawyers, elder law attorneys, and a probate law firm with a practice restricted to the areas of estate planning, wills and trusts, elder law and Medicaid planning, special needs trusts, Florida estate taxes, business succession planning, small business law, wealth preservation and asset protection planning, charitable planning, Florida probate law and trust administration, as well as guardianship for incapacitated adults and guardianship for the property of a minor child.
+We are participating attorneys in the AARP Legal Services Network for estate planning, wills and trusts, elder law, Medicaid planning, probate and guardianship.

 What is the attorney's role in the estate planning process?